Zamiell/typescript-faq/README.md

 In Rust, the entire ecosystem already uses `Result`, so there is no buy-in cost.
 But in TypeScript, using `Result` is not idiomatic, so if you want to use it, you pay a steep cost!

 To recap, the functionality of `Option` can easily be achieved with `T | undefined`.
 But the functionality of `Result` is more powerful: it allows us to capture the specific information about the error inside of the type.
-But we can accomplish this with a simple union, similar to `T | undefined`:
+But we can accomplish this with the simple union of `T | Error`:

 ```ts
 function work() {